vygr/Python-PCB/README.md

 Python-PCB
 ==========

-Python PCB router and viewer
+Python PCB router and viewer.

-The viewer requires aggDraw module to be installed.
+There are two viewer apps, view.py requires aggDraw module to be installed, view_mpl.py requires matplotlib module to be installed.
+The matplotlib viwer is much more heavyweight than the former.

 Example command line would be:

-pypy pcb.py netlist.pcb --v 1 | python view.py
+pypy pcb.py --v 1 netlist.pcb | python view.py

 You can drop the output to a file and view it as an animation with:

-pypy pcb.py netlist.pcb --v 1 > anim
+pypy pcb.py --v 1 netlist.pcb > anim
 python view.py anim

 -h or --help for help on either app.